jiteshsaini/model_garden/README.md

 # Model Garden

-Google has made available a large number of Pre-trained Machine Learning Models.
-You can check the complete list here https://coral.ai/models/all/.
+Google has published a large number of Pre-trained Machine Learning Models for anyone to download and experiment.
+You can check the complete list of freely available models here https://coral.ai/models/all/.
-Some of the computer vision models have been packaged as canned models and can be downloaded from this link https://dl.google.com/coral/canned_models/all_models.tar.gz.
+Some of the computer vision models have been packaged as canned models and can be downloaded from this link https://dl.google.com/coral/canned_models/all_models.tar.gz.<br>
 This repo contains the code for testing following canned models using a single python script.<br>

 ### Image Classification Models